This is part of an ongoing series about overcoming common reasons behind project failure.

 Here are some specific ways for measuring progress:

-- Status reports: Status reports, whether they're weekly or monthly, help managers to observe tasks and their progress.
-They can help track whether the project's initial goals can still be met after a certain period of time.
-It also helps for reviewing a team’s performance and enables managers to quickly step in when a problem comes up.
-Project Times has more tips on what a thorough status report should contain.
+Status Reports: Status reports, whether they're weekly or monthly, help managers to observe tasks and their progress.
+They can help track whether the project's initial goals can still be met after a certain period of time, or if adjustments need to be made as a result of changing circumstances.
+They are also helpful for reviewing a team’s performance and enable managers to quickly step in when a problem comes up.

-- Data integration with software: As projects grow in size and complexity, tracking the progress of potentially hundreds of stakeholders can be cumbersome.
+Data Integration with Software: As projects grow in size and complexity, tracking the progress of potentially hundreds of stakeholders can be cumbersome.
 This is where the software tools in place become critical.
-Good project management software can let you automate your project tracking to request approvals, notify stakeholders, and give your teams real-time status updates.
-At the same time, you can track the status of projects with push to mobile notification and real-time analytics.
+Good project management software can let you automate your project tracking to request approvals, notify stakeholders when changes occur, and give your teams real-time status updates.
+At the same time, a good project management software tool should give you real-time analytics from any mobile device, so you can see the status of your project or any given task related to it at any time.

 With fewer than a third of all projects successfully completed on time and on budget, this is a huge problem for many project managers.
 It usually ties back to setting milestones to achieve the desired end date.
 Not taking milestones seriously can drag projects out which can cause you to lose momentum and waste time catching up.

 You may find that completing a milestone is going to be more challenging than originally anticipated.
-Maybe it's more expensive than original estimates, or is more of a 2-person job.
+Maybe it's more expensive than original estimates, or requires more “hands on deck” than initially anticipated.
 Whatever problem you identify, tracking helps to get an immediate snapshot of the status of your whole team so you can make adjustments.

 Tracking is also useful to make sure you're not over-assigning tasks to people on your team feeling overwhelmed.
 And it makes it easy to know when a milestone has been completed.

-It's not unlikely for your client or outside sponsors to add more requirements even with your project well underway.
+It's not unlikely for management, clients, or even vendors to add more requirements even with your project well underway.
 You may be happy to please them, but without a project tracking system, you might not realize that some or all of their added expectations are unrealistic.
+A PMI 2017 report found nearly 50% of business projects experience scope creep.

 With a tracking system, you should be able to tell them what is and isn't reasonable, and if they're adamant, what in your project would have to be shifted to meet their needs.

 Effective project management tracking really comes down to staying organized.
-There's always an endless stream of spreadsheets, PowerPoint presentations and other project documents to keep track of and it doesn't take much time before your desktop and inbox gets cluttered.
+There's always an endless stream of spreadsheets, PowerPoint presentations and other project documents to keep track of, and it doesn't take much time before your desktop and inbox get cluttered.

 Software automation tools can keep all your documents in one centralized location that's easily searchable and attached to a specific checkpoint or milestone.
 You can also use services like Google Drive or Box to keep all related files together and make notes with your team.

-Good intentions can turn sour fast if unexpected surprises create a bottleneck at the end of a project.
+Good intentions can turn sour fast if unexpected surprises create a bottleneck or issue of accountability in the middle of a project.
 Before you and your team hit the ground running, spend time to construct a tracking system to help you better manage people, equipment, time and money to successfully complete your project.

 About the Author